 One of the main lines of reasoning around a flat tax is that it is easy and that our tax code could be reduced.
 The complication with taxes isn’t really related to that there are different rates based on income, but that there are deductions, credits, business expenses, investment income, corporate loopholes etc… These additional items within the tax code aren’t a necessary aspect of progressive tax structures any more than they are for flat tax structures.
 They are currently part of the tax system (which is nice because for many of us, they reduce our tax bills), and whether or not we should have some of them is open to debate, but that’s a separate debate than everyone paying the same percentage of their income or not.

-The flat tax idea is touted for it's fairness, it's simplification of the tax code, and the belief that one's taxes will be reduced.
+The flat tax idea is touted for it’s fairness, it’s simplification of the tax code, and the belief that one’s taxes will be reduced.
 These are however are just not really true.
-Enacting a flat tax would likely have very detrimental affects on our ability to invest in our society, while also making it more difficult for those with lower incomes to survive.
+Enacting a flat tax would likely have very detrimental affects on our ability to invest in our society, while also making it more difficult for those with lower incomes (and possibly middle-income people) to survive.